jank-lang/jank/book/src/reference/error/parse/invalid-data-reader.md

 # parse/invalid-data-reader
-Invalid data reader.

-## Additional explanation
-This happens when tagged-literal data reader configuration is invalid, such as when `*data-readers*` is not a map or a data reader is not a function.
+This happens when tagged-literal data reader configuration is invalid.
+For example, `*data-readers*` may not be a map.
+A data reader may also not be a function.

 ## Mitigations
 Fix the tagged-literal reader configuration before reading the form again.